Gainax: Evangelion

 In 1995, Gainax produced perhaps their best known series, the commercially successful and critically lauded Neon Genesis Evangelion.
 In the wake of Evangelion's success, however, Gainax was audited by the National Tax Agency at the urging of the Tokyo Regional Taxation Bureau on suspicion of committing tax evasion on the massive profits accruing from various Evangelion properties.
-It was later revealed that Gainax had concealed 1.56 billion yen worth of income (thereby failing to pay 560 million yen due in corporate taxes) which it had earned between the release of Evangelion and July 1997 by paying closely related companies various large fees, ostensibly to pay for animation expenses, but then immediately withdrawing 90% of the sums from the other company's accounts as cash and storing it in safe deposit boxes (leaving 10% as a reward for the other company's assistance).
+It was later revealed that Gainax had concealed ¥1.56 billion worth of income (thereby failing to pay ¥560 million due in corporate taxes) which it had earned between the release of Evangelion and July 1997 by paying closely related companies various large fees, ostensibly to pay for animation expenses, but then immediately withdrawing 90% of the sums from the other company's accounts as cash and storing it in safe deposit boxes (leaving 10% as a reward for the other company's assistance).

 Gainax president Takeshi Sawamura and tax accountant Yoshikatsu Iwasaki were arrested on July 13, 1999, and later jailed for accounting fraud.
 Yasuhiro Takeda later defended Sawamura's actions as being a reaction to Gainax's perpetually precarious finances and the shaky accounting procedures internally:

 Sawamura understood our financial situation better than anyone, so when Evangelion took off and the money really started rolling in, he saw it as possibly our one and only opportunity to set something aside for the future.
 I guess he was vulnerable to temptation at that point, because no one knew how long the Evangelion goose would keep laying golden eggs.
 I don't think he purposely set out with the goal of evading taxes.
 It was more that our level of accounting knowledge wasn't up to the task of dealing with revenues on such a large scale.

 21st century

 In 2004, Gainax marked their 20th anniversary with the production of Diebuster, the sequel to Gunbuster.
-Gainax's most recent successes on television have been the popular anime series Gurren Lagann (2007) and Panty & Stocking with Garterbelt (2010).
+Gainax had later success with the television anime series Gurren Lagann (2007) and Panty & Stocking with Garterbelt (2010).
 In August 2011, Gainax was sued by A.D.
 Vision, which claimed Gainax's refusal to accept an option payment for the perpetual live-action rights to Evangelion was a breach of contract and had resulted in losing an opportunity to produce the film with a major studio.
 A.D.
-Vision has asked to be awarded the live-action rights to Evangelion and any accruing legal fees.
+Vision asked to be awarded the live-action rights to Evangelion and any accruing legal fees.

 In 2012, Gainax announced it would be producing its first live-action television series, EA's Rock, with director Nobuhiro Yamashita.
-At the 2013 Tokyo Anime Fair, Gainax announced that they would be making once-dead Blue Uru film with Hiroyuki Yamaga as the director and screenwriter and Yoshiyuki Sadamoto as the character designer.
-In March 2015, a new studio and museum were opened in Miharu, Fukushima, with the studio named Fukushima Gainax.
+At the 2013 Tokyo Anime Fair, Gainax announced that they would be producing the film Blue Uru, with Hiroyuki Yamaga as director and screenwriter and Yoshiyuki Sadamoto as character designer.
+In March 2015, a new studio and museum called Fukushima Gainax was opened in Miharu, Fukushima.